-Medicare Buy-in
+Medicare Buy-In

-Most persons age 65 and older, and certain disabled individuals, are automatically entitled to Medicare Part A, Hospital Insurance.
+Most persons age 65 and older are automatically entitled to Medicare Part A, Hospital Insurance.
 These individuals, or their spouses, established entitlement by paying the HI payroll tax on earnings for the required number of quarters of Medicare-covered employment.
-Enrollment in Medicare Part B, Supplementary Medicare Insurance (SMI), and Medicare Part D, prescription drug coverage (available in 2006), are voluntary and qualified individuals choosing to enroll are required to pay a monthly premium.
+Additionally certain disabled individuals and persons with End Stage Renal Disease may also qualify for Medicare.
+Enrollment in Medicare Part B Supplementary Medicare Insurance (SMI), and Medicare Part D prescription drug coverage are voluntary and qualified individuals choosing to enroll are required to pay a monthly premium.

 One option for increasing coverage for the younger retirees is to allow individuals to purchase Medicare, prior to their attaining age 65.
 However, similar to COBRA coverage, the premiums could be prohibitive, and as a result several options for lowering premiums have been discussed.
-For example, one option would be to spread out the premiums over time, so that the premium charged to an individual under age 65 would cover only part of the costs.
-Once attaining Medicare eligibility, the individual would pay the standard Medicare Part B premium plus an additional monthly amount for the rest of his or her life, to compensate for the costs of the earlier care.
+For example, one option would be to spread out the cost of the premiums over time, so that the premium charged to an individual under age 65 would cover only part of the costs.
+Once reaching age 65, the official age for Medicare aged eligibility, the individual would pay the standard Medicare Part B premium plus an additional monthly amount for the rest of his or her life, to compensate for the costs of the earlier coverage.
 A similar arrangement could be developed for the prescription drug benefit, Part D of Medicare.
-Initially the total program costs would be higher than revenues, but as the population aged, revenues from the older individuals paying the incremental premium amount would offset the unmet expenses of the younger group.
+Initially, the total program costs would be higher than revenues, but as the population aged, revenues from the older individuals paying the incremental premium amount would offset the unmet expenses of the younger group.